tinacms/tina.io/content/blog/2020-03-23-release-notes.md

 Since most of the development for Open Authoring was done directly in the [tinacms.org repository](https://github.com/tinacms/tinacms.org "GitHub: tinacms.org") itself some house keeping is in order.
 We changed the [theming system](/blog/designing-an-extensible-styling-system) to be more compatible with inline editing, started moving over our new blocks, and started refactoring `tinacms` to better accommodate the new [Toolbar UI](https://tinacms.org/blog/tinacms-ui-whats-next "TinaCMS UI: What's Next?").
 To help make this process smoother, Jeff created the [**@tinacms/webpack-helpers**](https://github.com/tinacms/tinacms/tree/master/packages/@tinacms/webpack-helpers "@tinacms/webpack-helpers") package to make it easy to test changes to tinacms from outside the monorepo.

 This week the TinaCMS core team will continue down the path towards Open Authoring for everyone.
-In order to get a better idea of what packages and guides we will be doing some refactoring in tinacms.org and looking into how the Toolbar UI will relate to the Sidebar.
+We will be doing some refactoring in tinacms.org and looking into how the Toolbar UI will relate to the Sidebar in order to get a better idea of what packages and guides we will need to create.
 We're also exploring ways to introduce a versioned API reference for all the `tinacms/tinacms` packages.

 If you're interested in getting involved then jump into the #dev channel in the [TinaCMS Slack](https://join.slack.com/t/tinacms/shared_invite/enQtNzgxNDY1OTA3ODI3LTNkNWEwYjQyYTA2ZDZjZGQ2YmI5Y2ZlOWVmMjlkYmYxMzVmNjM0YTk2MWM2MTIzMmMxMDg3NWIxN2EzOWQ0NDM "TinaCMS Slack") group or take a look through the list of [open issues](https://github.com/tinacms/tinacms/issues "TinaCMS Issues").